This is the multi-page printable view of this section. Click here to print.

 Screenshot of a PR Summary with new updates in Light mode - the background is bright white

-In Dark mode, a PR summary with a gray background has updates you haven’t seen.
-One that is dark black does not have any new updaets since you last viewed it.
+In Dark mode, a PR summary with a dark black background has updates you haven’t seen.
+One that is grey does not have any new updates since you last viewed it.

-Screenshot of a PR Summary with new updates in Dark mode - the background is gray instead of dark black
+Screenshot of a PR Summary with new updates in Dark mode - the background is dark black

 PR Summary Context Menu